Field Manual · DAM

 5. Create a Comprehensive Training Program

 Training is the bridge between uncertainty and adoption.
 Provide hands-on learning tailored to each user type.
 For Contributors: Focus on uploads, metadata, and workflow initiation.
-For Reviewers: Emphasise version control, approvals, and feedback tools.
+For Reviewers: Emphasize version control, approvals, and feedback tools.
 For Consumers: Teach search, download, and rights awareness.
 For Admins: Include taxonomy management, governance, and reporting.
 Offer multiple formats—live sessions, video tutorials, quick guides, and in-app help.
 Reinforce learning with refreshers and on-demand support.

 6. Phase the Rollout for Controlled Adoption

-Avoid overwhelming users with a sudden, organisation-wide launch.
+Avoid overwhelming users with a sudden, organization-wide launch.
 Instead, introduce the DAM in phases: Pilot Phase: Test with one or two departments to gather feedback.
 Refinement: Adjust workflows, metadata, or permissions based on pilot results.
 Full Launch: Roll out to all teams with improved configuration and training.
 Post-Launch Support: Maintain a help channel for ongoing questions and issue resolution.
 Phased deployment ensures smoother adoption and allows lessons learned to guide future improvements.

 7. Reinforce Governance and Consistency